Sep 282023

 Bob Bassing was the basis for the minor character “Beau Blissing” in Willard Marsh‘s Ajijic-based novel Week with No Friday (1965).
 Marsh and his wife had earlier been used by Eileen Bassing for two minor characters in her own novel set in Ajijic, Where’s Annie?.

 After Ajijic, the Bassings moved back to California, where Eileen Bassing passed away in 1977.
-Bob Bassing, a member of the Academy of Motion Picture Arts and Sciences, still lives in Los Angeles.
-In 2016, he threatened to sue the Academy for its alleged age discrimination in changing his membership category from active (voting) to emeritus.
+Bob Bassing, a member of the Academy of Motion Picture Arts and Sciences from 1959 on, continued to live in Los Angeles.
+In 2016, he threatened to sue the Academy for its alleged age discrimination when it changed his membership category from active (voting) to emeritus.
 The change was apparently part of the Academy’s efforts to (finally) become more inclusive.

 Acknowledgment

-My sincere thanks to Bob Bassing for clarifying, correcting and expanding on the original version of this profile, first published 20 October 2014.
+My sincere thanks to Bob Bassing for many edifying phone conversations, and for clarifying, correcting and expanding on the original version of this profile, first published 20 October 2014.

 Related posts: